Jose Canseco, Jay Buhner … Austin Shenton? Mariners prospect joins Cheney Stadium lore with 453-foot homer

 Zapp, a first-round pick of the Braves in 1996, had an unremarkable career toiling in the minors.
 In 2004, he belted 29 homers for the Rainiers, but his blast on Sept.
 1 put him into Rainiers history as the first player to put one over the wall in a game.
 The estimated distance was 505 feet, longest in club history.

-Then Rainiers manager Dan Rohn had told players at the beginning of the season that he would buy any player that hit one over the wall a steak dinner.
+Then-Rainiers manager Dan Rohn told players at the beginning of the season that he would buy any player that hit one over the wall a steak dinner.
 Rohn never did make good on the bet.

 The next season it happened again.
 On May 6, a frigid spring night with the wind blowing out, Choo sent a line drive to dead center that cleared the wall.